 Base Salary.
-Our Vice President - Chief Administrative Officer develops a summary of the titles and job descriptions of senior officers and other employees and submits them to a retained compensation consultant, which maintains survey data for similar-sized manufacturing firms.
-A retained compensation consultant prepares a report identifying the ranges of compensation at these companies for persons with similar responsibilities to those employees described in the company-prepared summary.
+Our Vice President - Human Resources develops a summary of the titles and job descriptions of executive officers and submits them to a compensation consultant retained by the Committee, which maintains survey data for similar-sized manufacturing firms.
+A compensation consultant retained by the Committee prepares a report identifying the ranges of compensation at these companies for persons with similar responsibilities to those employees described in the company-prepared summary.
 In addition, annually we obtain from a retained compensation consultant updated information regarding average pay increases at the companies for which a retained compensation consultant maintains survey data.
-This survey information, or summaries thereof, is provided to the Human Resources and Compensation Committee.
-The Committee reviews this information and considers any recommendation made by the Chief Executive Officer with respect to other named executive officers.
-The Committee then tries to assure that each officer's base compensation falls within a range that is within 80% to 120% of a specified percentile of salaries paid to executives holding comparable positions at the survey, a particular individual's salary may fall above or below the targeted level because of his or her tenure, experience level, or performance.
+This survey information, or summaries thereof, is provided to the Human Resources and Compensation Committee: The Committee reviews this information and considers any recommendation made by the Chief Executive Officer with respect to other named executive officers.
+The Committee then targets for each officer's base compensation a range that is within 80% to 120% of a specified percentile of salaries positions at companies within the survey, a particular individual's salary may fall above or below the targeted level because of his or her tenure, experience level, or performance.
 The Human Resources and Compensation Committee has approved the 50th percentile of the market as the target for base salaries.

 When made, annual adjustments usually take place after the start of the next year, but are retroactive to the start of such year.
-When making annual adjustments, the Human Resources and Compensation Committee generally uses a matrix format that takes into account each executive's performance review and the extent to which his or her salary is above or below the midpoint for comparable positions.
+When making annual adjustments, the Human Resources and Compensation Committee takes into account each executive's performance review and the extent to which his or her salary is above or below the midpoint for comparable positions.
 Adjustments sometimes occur at other times of the year as a result of a promotion or other change in duties.